 Which socket is compatible with AMD Ryzen CPUs?

 There's a simple answer for this: AM4.
 One socket for every AMD Ryzen processor to date.
 That is due to change with the release of Zen 4, but we've still got a year before that's expected to drop.
-AMD has only guaranteed a continued use of that socket until 2020, and that means we're in uncharted territory today.
+AMD has only guaranteed a continued use of that socket until 2020, which means we're in uncharted territory today.

 AMD says it will only change the socket when such a change is required, at least.
-It says that's largely tied to the schedule of industry I/O technologies, many of which will be out of AMD's hands directly.
+It says that's primarily tied to the schedule of industry I/O technologies, many of which will be out of AMD's hands directly.
 Whether it builds out a new pin configuration and socket will depend on the features available on said platform and chip, which is how it's supposed to work.

 Which motherboard chipset do I need for my AMD Ryzen CPU?

 The 500-series chipsets are the latest to arrive, while the 400-series is generally a little older—not always, however, as Asus is still pumping out new B450 motherboards even today.
 Both technically support the latest Ryzen 5000-series and Ryzen 3000-series processors, but with some features missing within those packing older parts.
-The most notable of these omissions is PCIe 4.0 support for increased platform bandwidth—despite rumours, only 500-series motherboards are PCIe 4.0 ready.
+The most notable of these omissions is PCIe 4.0 support for increased platform bandwidth—despite rumors, only 500-series motherboards are PCIe 4.0 ready.